Combating Land-Based Marine Debris from the Rio Grande Valley

 Who is involved?

-With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the University of Texas Rio Grande Valley (UTRGV) is implementing a marine debris prevention program to reach over 13,500 K-12th grade students and thousands more residents and visitors of the Rio Grande Valley.
+With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, the University of Texas Rio Grande Valley (UTRGV) implemented a marine debris prevention program to reach over 13,500 K-12th grade students and thousands more residents and visitors of the Rio Grande Valley.

 What is the project and why is it important?

 The South Texas coastal zone of the Gulf of Mexico includes an array of habitats that are home to many important species including waterfowl, shorebirds, and endangered sea turtles.
 Unfortunately, it is also impacted by marine debris, which enters the South Texas coastal zone in a number of ways; this may include ineffective or improper waste management, litter carried in stormwater runoff, and accidental or intentional dumping on shorelines or at sea.
-This project focuses on both land-based and water-based marine debris prevention in this area, with the goal being to engage and educate K-12 students, as well as a diverse audience of coastal zone residents and beachgoers, to inspire behavior changes which will prevent marine debris.
-To accomplish this task, a diverse set of outreach tools are being implemented.
+This project focused on both land-based and water-based marine debris prevention in this area, with the goal being to engage and educate K-12 students, as well as a diverse audience of coastal zone residents and beachgoers, to inspire behavior changes to prevent marine debris.
+To accomplish this task, a diverse set of outreach tools were implemented.

-First, the UTRGV’s Coastal Studies Lab is developing and implementing a marine debris prevention course to add to its marine biology and ecology class, which receives the participation of over 6,000 K-12 students annually.
-Each year, the Coastal Studies Lab will also provide about 750 students with the opportunity to take a trip along the Laguna Madre and Ship Channel aboard their floating-classroom vessel.
-In addition, UTRGV is working with high school students to organize hands-on marine debris cleanup activities.
+First, the UTRGV’s Coastal Studies Lab developed and implemented a marine debris prevention course to add to its marine biology and ecology class, which receives the participation of over 6,000 K-12 students annually.
+Each year, the Coastal Studies Lab also provided about 750 students with the opportunity to take a trip along the Laguna Madre and Ship Channel aboard their floating-classroom vessel.
+In addition, UTRGV worked with high school students to organize hands-on marine debris cleanup activities.

-Second, this project is conducting outreach to the public in a variety of ways.
-Two workshops are being offered at community centers in South Padre Island and Port Isable to inform local communities about marine debris and its sources.
-The UTRGV is developing a mobile display which will be brought to festivals held in South Padre Island in the summer and fall.
-Interactive beach signs, in English and Spanish, are being placed on local beaches where beachgoers can help capture photos for a time-lapse of debris on the beaches.
-As a final component of this project, Public Service Announcements (PSAs) are being developed, in both English and Spanish, and are being broadcasted through local radio stations, television channels, and newspapers, as well as at local concerts and festivals.
+Second, this project conducted outreach to the public in a variety of ways.
+Two workshops were offered at community centers in South Padre Island and Port Isable to inform local communities about marine debris and its sources.
+The UTRGV developed a mobile display which was brought to festivals held in South Padre Island in the summer and fall.
+Interactive beach signs, in English and Spanish, were placed on local beaches where beachgoers could help capture photos for a time-lapse of debris on the beaches.
+As a final component of this project, Public Service Announcements (PSAs) were developed, in both English and Spanish, and were broadcasted through local radio stations, television channels, and newspapers, as well as at local concerts and festivals.